 These types of exercises “are absolutely appropriate for beginners,” says Hashey.
 “Every time you take a step, climb stairs or reach into your trunk to pull something out, you’re using one side more than the other.”

 Both Bruno and Hashey are single-side advocates, but they agree that you shouldn’t scrap your traditional bilateral moves.

 Our experts recommend that you strive for a balance of bilateral, unilateral and offset exercises in your workouts.
-To get started, perform the following workout twice a week for four to six weeks; then incorporate the moves into your regular strength-training regimens as often as you like.
+Watch the One-Sided Strength Workout video to get started, and perform the workout twice a week for four to six weeks; then incorporate the moves into your regular strength-training regimens as often as you like.

 One Side Fits All